 We’ve all had that piece of content.
 A whitepaper or other asset that is absolutely awful.
 Maybe it’s boring.
 Maybe the writing is bad.
 Maybe the person who made it had zero design experience.

-But it doesn’t have to be as painful as pulling teeth.
+It doesn’t have to be as painful as pulling teeth.

 The trick is to find it.

-In every asset there are key ideas, concepts and art.
+In every asset, there are key ideas, concepts, and art.
 Even if they are presented rather badly in the original asset, they can be isolated and pulled from the original asset and revamped.

-- Pictures and Infographics
+Pictures and Infographics

 Here are some things you should focus on when you are sifting through a whitepaper looking for value:

-- The Pain Points
+The Pain Points

 Have you ever been told to use a particularly bad asset in your marketing?
 What did you do?
 Share with us and we might feature your response in a future blog post!